splunk/public-o11y-docs/gdi/opentelemetry/metrics-ootb-k8s.rst

   The :strong:`Translated?` column indicates whether the metric is translated by the SignalFx exporter.

-  The :strong:`Exported to Observability?` column indicates if the metric is finally sent to Splunk Observability Cloud after going through the Collector pipelines.
+  The :strong:`Exported?` column indicates if the metric is finally sent to Splunk Observability Cloud after going through the Collector pipelines.

 .. list-table::
   :widths: 25 25 30 10 10